Mary Poppins (film): Casting

-Andrews also provided the voice in two other sections of the film: During "A Spoonful of Sugar", she provided the whistling harmony for the robin, and she was also one of the Pearly singers during "Supercalifragilisticexpialidocious".
+Andrews also provided the voice in two other sections of the film: During "A Spoonful of Sugar", she provided the whistling harmony for the robin and she was also one of the Pearly singers during "Supercalifragilisticexpialidocious".
 David Tomlinson, besides playing Mr. Banks, provided the voices of Mary's talking umbrella, Admiral Boom's first mate, and numerous other voice-over parts.
 During the "Jolly Holiday" sequence, the three singing Cockney geese were all voiced by Marni Nixon, who regularly sang for actresses with substandard singing voices.
-(Nixon later provided the singing voice for Hepburn in My Fair Lady, and played one of Andrews' fellow nuns in The Sound of Music.)
+(Nixon later provided the singing voice for Hepburn in My Fair Lady and played one of Andrews's fellow nuns in The Sound of Music.)
 Andrews later beat Hepburn for the Best Actress Award at the Golden Globes for their respective roles.
 Andrews also won the Oscar for Best Actress for her role (Hepburn was not nominated for it).
-Richard Sherman, one of the songwriters, also voiced a penguin, and one of the Pearlies.
+Richard Sherman, one of the songwriters, also voiced a penguin and one of the Pearlies.
 Robert Sherman provided the speaking voice of Jane Darwell because Darwell's voice was too soft to be heard in the soundtrack.
 He is heard saying the only line: "Feed the birds, tuppence a bag."

 Disney cast Dick Van Dyke in the main supporting role of Bert after seeing his work on The Dick Van Dyke Show.
 After winning the role, Van Dyke lobbied to also play the senior Mr. Dawes.
 Disney felt he was too young for the part, but Van Dyke won him over after a screen test.
 Van Dyke had trouble with Bert's Cockney accent.
 English character actor J. Pat O'Malley provided some coaching; but although Van Dyke is fondly remembered for the film, his attempt at a Cockney accent is considered one of the poorer accents in film history.
 (It was #2 in a 2003 poll by Empire magazine of the worst film accents.)
 Van Dyke claimed that O'Malley "didn't do an accent any better than I did".
 In 2017, Van Dyke received an award for television excellence from the British Academy of Film and Television Arts (BAFTA), at which time he said, "I appreciate this opportunity to apologise to the members of BAFTA for inflicting on them the most atrocious cockney accent in the history of cinema."
 A chief executive of BAFTA responded, "We look forward to his acceptance speech in whatever accent he chooses on the night.
 We have no doubt it will be 'supercalifragilisticexpialidocious'."